 By using a little common sense, and reading past the attractive claims of performance, it’s possible to select a specification that will allow a range of floor finishes to be installed without inadvertently generating a difficult noise problem in the process.
 As always in acoustics, if it seems too good to be true, it usually is!
 Cheap, thin underlays will not, in our experience, offer anything like the acoustic performance required when replacing carpet with laminate.

 Sound Reductions Systems have a wide range of acoustic flooring products to tackle any acoustic flooring issue including for party floor soundproofing, along with the most experienced and qualified technical team in the market, and their advice is always free of charge.
-To talk over any acoustic issues you may have please call 01204 380074 or email your enquiry to email@example.com
+If you are considering replacing your carpets with hard flooring, and want to avoid excessive noise or reverberation or would like to discuss your options for soundproofing your laminate flooring, please call 01204 380074 or email your enquiry to firstname.lastname@example.org